sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

 value) can be imaged using [erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=erpimage.m) or by selecting menu item <span style="color: brown">Plot → Component → Channel ERP image</span>.

 Called from the command line,
-the [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) and [newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=newtimef.m) routines can return the data for each part of their figures as a Matlab variable.
+the [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) and [newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=newtimef.m) routines can return the data for each part of their figures as a MATLAB variable.
 Accumulating the
 ERSP and ITC images (plus the ERSP baseline and significance-level information) for all channels allows use of another toolbox routine, [tftopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=tftopo.m) (currently not available from the EEGLAB menu).
 See the [EEGLAB script writing](/tutorials/11_Scripting/) tutorial for more information.